intelligent-control-lab/Human-Robot-Handover/Calibration/README.md

 ## Camera Calibration Procedure
 1. Print an Aruco tag and place it in the scene.
-Make sure it is visible by the camera.
+Make sure it is visible to the camera.
 2. Run `test_kinect.m`.
 3. Adjust parameters in `calib.py`.
 * `cam_mtx`: Camera intrinsic matrix.